 In our conversation with Tinker, he offers his two cents on the well-established Air Max line, describes his process as a designer and chronicles his ongoing relationship with Hiroshi and Mark.

-What does the Nike Air Max 2016 silhouette add to the already established Air Max lineup?
+Nike Air Max 2016 silhouette add to the already established Air Max lineup?

 I think the new one is really playing off of our strategy [which] is to continue to improve the Air units that the people have loved all these years and to make them more flexible.
 [We’re] trying to be a little better, using more advanced upper technology that actually works in tandem with that big Air bag, that midsole unit.
 At the same time we’re trying to pay respect and pay homage to some of the earlier designs, and overall it’s a good business and design strategy.